 Some problems you should look out for include:

-- Pain in your abdomen or wound that is getting worse and that doesn’t go away after you take pain killers
+- pain in your abdomen or wound that is getting worse and that doesn’t go away after you take pain–relieving medication

 Tips to help with recovery in the first six weeks include:

 - Get as much rest as you can.
 Ask family or friends to help, or organise paid help if you can afford it.
 If you feel you need extra support at home, talk with the doctor or midwife, or maternal and child health nurse.

 - Do not lift any weight that is heavier than your baby.
 Be careful of your back when you lift and don’t lift anything that causes you pain.

 - Take a gentle walk every day.
 This can have physical and emotional health benefits.
 Hospital physiotherapists can help with appropriate exercise ideas as you start to recover.